30 Idioms Related to Technology (with Meanings & Examples)

 Surf the web

-Meaning: to browse or explore the internet, often casually and without a specific goal.
+Meaning: browse the internet casually, often without a clear goal.

 Tech-savvy